-If you look at the NuGet docs explaining the nuspec replacement tokens, it states that the following - if it doesn’t, my pull request got accepted :) - The assembly version as specified by the assembly's AssemblyVersionAttribute.
+If you look at the NuGet docs explaining the nuspec replacement tokens, it states the following - if it doesn’t, my pull request got accepted :)

 Building a NuGet package using a tokenized nuspec file that relies on assembly information can be achieved in various ways, for instance:

-to generate the tokenized nuspec, followed by nuget pack
+nuget spec <csproj>to generate the tokenized nuspec, followed by

-inside the csproj folder to generate a non-tokenized nuspec (so with the metadata already filled in), followed by nuget pack
+.csprojfolder to generate a non-tokenized nuspec (with metadata already filled in), followed by

 Basically, it comes down to this: